-These models look nearly identical, like in the picture.
-The easiest way to tell the specific model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable on the camera.
-If you don't have the original packaging any more, try to remember the time you bought the camera, and check the email that was sent to confirm the order.
+These models look almost identical, like in the picture.
+The easiest way to tell the model is to look on the box the camera came in, the model code will be on the back, or there will be a tag on the end of the cable attached to the camera.
+If you don't have the original packaging any more, try to remember when you bought the camera, and check the email that was sent to confirm your order.